masastack/MASA.Framework/src/Configuration/Masa.Contrib.Configuration.ConfigurationApi.Dcc/README.md

 Dcc provides remote configuration management and viewing capabilities for IConfiguration.
 For the complete capabilities of IConfiguration, please refer to the [document](../../Configuration/Masa.Contrib.Configuration/README.md)

-Platforms here is remote configuration, which introduces the effect and usage of remote configuration after mounting to IConfiguration.
-This configuration has nothing to do with Platforms in Masa.Contrib.Configuration.
+Redis here is remote configuration, which introduces the effect and usage of remote configuration after mounting to IConfiguration.
+This configuration has nothing to do with Redis in Masa.Contrib.Configuration.
 It just shows the use of the same configuration information in two sources.
 Ways and differences in mapping node relationships